Everything You Ever Wanted to Know About Hearses

 Why is it called a hearse?

-The word “hearse” comes from the French word herce, used to depict the framework that supports candles over a bier or altar.
+The term “hearse” comes from the old French herce, referring to the decorative candles placed on top of a coffin.

 Why do hearses have curtains?

-For the sake of privacy, a hearse has curtains.
+For the sake of privacy and reverence for the deceased, a hearse has curtains.

 What are the things on the side of a hearse?